-Designated as an U.S. Custom’s Port of Entry at the Shreveport Regional Airport and a Foreign Trade Zone, the Shreveport-Bossier area offers advantages for importing, exporting and transacting international business.
+Designated as an U.S. Custom’s Port of Entry at the Shreveport Regional Airport and a Foreign Trade Zone, the Shreveport-Bossier area offers advantages for importing, exporting, and transacting international business.
 The Port of Shreveport-Bossier, positioned at the head of the Red River waterway, four miles south of Shreveport, is a direct shipping gateway to national and international markets.
-2013 saw the ground breaking of $975M steel mill at the port.
-Bentler Steel will employ an estimated 675 skilled workers.
+2021 saw the groundbreaking of the $200 million Amazon robotic fulfillment center in Shreveport will employ an estimated 1,000 skilled workers.

 Healthcare is the area’s leading industry, employing more than 18,000 people.
 Shreveport serves as the medical hub for north Louisiana, east Texas, and south Arkansas.